johndehavilland/mainblog/content/posts/2025-07-01-from-prompts-to-agents.md

 {{< figure src="/images/2025-07-01-llm-agent.png" caption="AI Agents" >}}

 This is the most complicated of the workflows.
 Here you give the LLM a goal and it builds a plan, executes against that plan and achieves the goal.
 It often includes feedback loops, breaks the goal and plan down into tasks as well as figuring out which tools to access to help achieve the goal.
 The big difference between this and AI workflows is that AI agents work independently and define the workflows to execute where as with AI Workflow you will have predefined the workflow and steps to execute.
+This scenario provides a greater degree of autonomy and, in more complex agent scenarios, ai agents can evaluate output from different steps and redo them as appropriate.

 ### Example Use Cases
 - Customer service agents that escalate when needed